arwahyu01/main-master/README.md

 <h3 style="text-align: center"> Main Master </h3>
 <p style="text-align: center">
-Main Master is a laravel project that can be used as a base project for your laravel project.
-This project is made to make it easier for developers to create a laravel project.
-This project is made with laravel 10 and bootstrap 5.
+Main Master is the base project for laravel projects.
+This project was created to make it easier for developers to create laravel projects.
+This project is build with laravel 10 and bootstrap 5.
 </p>
 <p style="text-align: center">
 Made with ❤️ by <a href="https://www.linkedin.com/in/arwahyupradana/" target="_blank">arwp</a>